Kequc/passage-rpc/README.md

 });
 ```

 On `rpc.close` a parameter is passed representing whether the module intends to reconnect.
 This will only be true if the `reconnect` option has been set to true, and the maximum number of `reconnectTries` has not been met.
+The `persistent` option will not affect this.

 ## Instance